Schools that Offer Climatology Programs: How to Choose

 - Focus of study

 Those interested in an undergraduate climatology program may want to select a program that is devoted to atmospheric science rather than one that offers climatology courses in conjunction with another specialty.
 These specialized programs offer instruction in all areas of atmospheric science, including air pollution, weather analysis and climate management, in addition to core courses in mathematics, computer science and physical sciences that prepare the student for graduate climate research.
 Some undergraduate programs also qualify students for employment with the National Weather Service.

 Another important consideration, especially regarding graduate-level programs, is whether the school has access to adequate climate research facilities and faculty with climatology expertise.
 Selecting a program that provides funding to graduate students from professional or scientific organizations also may be beneficial.

 Bachelor's Degree in Atmospheric Science, Meteorology or Geography

-Baccalaureate degree programs in areas related to climatology are 4-year programs designed to prepare students for employment as meteorologists, climatologists, air quality analysts or storm chasers.
-The varied curriculum, in math and the natural sciences in addition to atmospheric studies, also prepares students for graduate study in climatology.
+Baccalaureate degree programs in areas related to climatology are designed to prepare students for employment as meteorologists, climatologists, air quality analysts or storm chasers.
+The varied curriculum also prepares students for graduate study in climatology.
+Areas of study include:

 Master of Science Degree in Atmospheric Science

 Master of Science degree programs can take at least two years of full-time study to complete, which may include time spent working on an original research thesis.
-Graduate climatology courses can include atmospheric thermodynamics, dynamic meteorology and advanced forecasting.
+Graduate climatology courses can include:

 Doctoral (Ph.D.)
 Degree in Atmospheric Science